Early 20th century

 Shortly before the First World War, Hermann Weyl (1885-1955, in office 1913-1930) was appointed.
 His extensive knowledge and creative energy profoundly shaped mathematics at ETH Zurich.
 It was fortunate that during part of Weyl's time the two physicists Albert Einstein and Erwin Schrödinger were also working temporarily in Zurich.
 During those years the characteristic symbiosis of mathematics and physics at ETH Zurich was particularly pronounced.
 This collaboration continued, when in 1927 Wolfgang Pauli was appointed as a physics professor.

-Concurrently with Hermann Weyl other prominent mathematicians were working as professors at ETH, such as Michel Plancherel (1885-1967, in office 1920-1954) who became successor to Adolf Hurwitz, and George Polya (1887-1985, in office 1928-1943), and who had already been acting as a Privatdozent and adjunct professor at the ETH since 1914.
+Concurrently with Hermann Weyl other prominent mathematicians were working as professors at ETH, such as Michel Plancherel (1885-1967, in office 1920-1954) who became successor to Adolf Hurwitz, and George Polya (1887-1985, in office 1928-1943), and who had already been acting as a Privatdozent and adjunct professor at ETH since 1914.

-The departure of Hermann Weyl to Göttingen in 1930 left mathematics at the ETH faced with the difficult problem of finding a suitable replacement.
+The departure of Hermann Weyl to Göttingen in 1930 left mathematics at ETH faced with the difficult problem of finding a suitable replacement.
 The appointment of Heinz Hopf (1894-1971, in office 1931-1965) as Weyl's successor, however, proved to be a godsend.
 Hopf was a great personality, as well as an outstanding teacher and researcher.
 He succeeded in building a school of algebraic topology of international standing.

 ICM for the second time in Zurich

 In 1932, shortly after the inauguration of Heinz Hopf, the International Congress of Mathematicians took place in Zurich for the second time.
 Following the First World War, there had been severe political turmoil in deciding on the venue of the congress; Zurich was selected because it offered a place of absolute neutrality.